-Co-authored by John Cook and Laura Pilakowski, the Head Volleyball Coach and Head Volleyball Strength & Conditioning Coach at the University of Nebraska respectively at the publishing date (2006), A Guide to Physical Preparation to Play Collegiate Volleyball is basically a pamphlet with five short chapters.
-Those chapters go as follows:
+A Guide to Physical Preparation to Play Collegiate Volleyball is co-authored by John Cook and Laura Pilakowski.
+They are the Head Volleyball Coach and Head Volleyball Strength & Conditioning Coach at the University of Nebraska respectively at the publishing date (2006).
+Basically, it is a pamphlet with five short chapters, and those chapters go as follows:

 Chapter 1 – The physical demands of collegiate volleyball

-This chapter starts with a discussion of three element of evaluation used in the recruitment process.
-They include landings, symmetry of strength and movement, and armswing mechanics.
-This is indicated as all linked to core strength.
-The authors then go deeper into the specific requirements of the sport and individual positions.
+This chapter starts with a talk of three evaluation elements used in the recruitment process.
+They include landings, symmetry of strength and movement, and arm-swing mechanics.
+This is all linked to core strength.
+The authors then go into the specific requirements of the sport and individual positions.
 There are some suggestions for ways to prepare for the jump from high school/juniors to collegiate volleyball’s higher demands.

 Chapter 2 – Building a foundation

 The three focal points of this chapter are Balance, Posture/Strength/Stability, and Jumping Skills.
-Suggested exercises are included in each of those respective sections.
+The respective sections have suggested exercises.

 Chapter 3 – Expand on the foundation in the areas of jumping power and court quickness

 As suggested, this chapter extends into working at improving vertical jump and quickness.
-Lots of exercises are presented with tips and thoughts.
+It presents lots of exercises, and offers tips and thoughts.

 Chapter 4 – The elements of a basic program

 Here we get into the specifics of how to put together a strength & conditioning program for volleyball.
-This includes thoughts on how to do testing, as well as an 8-week program which includes both strength/power training and conditioning (I posted a sample program from a college team I coached).
+This includes thoughts on how to do testing.
+The chapter also features an 8-week program, which includes both strength/power training and conditioning (I posted a sample program from a college team I coached).

 Chapter 5 – Information on how to develop a community of support personnel

 The final section is contributed by an editor of the Performance Conditioning Volleyball Newsletter (under which banner the book was published).
 Conceptually, these few pages are worth reviewing.
 To suggest the list of support personnel suggested to help young volleyball players with their physical and mental development is ambitious may be an understatement, though.

-Overall, I think this pamphlet has the potential to be quite useful for both volleyball coaches and players/parents.
+Overall, I think this pamphlet can be quite useful for both volleyball coaches and players/parents.